aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/rollback.rst

 To roll back, we need to use the ``git revert`` command, coupled with ``HEAD``. ``HEAD`` is the Git method of saying the last commit (in the checked out branch).
-If you revert the last commit it will bring you back to the commitbefore the latest commit.
+If you revert the last commit it will bring you back to the commit before the latest commit.

 You can also use this command to revert to any other commit - useful if you want to roll back to 2 weeks and 30 commits ago.